Private Employment Agencies Convention, 1997

-Having decided upon the adoption of certain proposals with regard to the revision of the Fee-Charging Employment Agencies Convention (Revised), 1949,...

 This Convention applies to all private employment offices, to all categories of workers and to all branches of economic activity.
 It does not apply to the recruitment and accommodation of seafarers.

-The purpose of the Convention is to enable all private employment agencies to operate and to ensure the protection of workers using their services within the limits of its provisions.
+The purpose of the convention is to enable all private employment agencies to operate and to ensure the protection of workers using their services within the limits of its provisions.
 According to the convention, private employment agencies have to treat all employees equally without discrimination because of race, color, sex, religion, political opinion, national exclusion or social origin.

 Ratifications

 As of March 2023, the convention has been ratified by 37 states.
 These states are: